 These examples illustrate why we advise potential clients to never presume a poor outcome simply because of chemical BAC testing results.

-Free Case Review with a DWI Lawyer in Highland Park
+Free Case Review with a Team Member in Highland Park

 Randall will use his 30+ years’ experience in the Texas criminal justice system to fight for the best outcome in your case.